mithunpaul08/mean-teacher/pytorch/README.md

 fever() is where you specify what kinda tranformations you need.
 So if you want to turn on noise for your input data you uncomment:
 `#'train_transformation': data.TransformTwiceNEC(addNoise),` in dataset.py.
 Don't look at me, I just inherited this code from someone else.

+as of may 2019 the function fever() mentioned above can be found [here](https://github.com/mithunpaul08/mean-teacher/blob/add_decomp_attn/pytorch/mean_teacher/datasets.py#L22)

 ```
     def ontonotes():